qasimkhalid/SBEO/Competency Questions.md

 # Competencey questions for the SBEO

-The given SPARQL are _examples_ that may be reinterpreted and reused for applications.
+The given SPARQL queries are _examples_ that may be reinterpreted and reused for applications.

 1. ### User model-related competency questions: